xistva02/Classification-of-interpretation-differences/README.md

-# Identification of Interpretation Differences in Czech String Quartets
+# Classification of interpretation differences in string quartets based on the origin of performers
- Supplementary material for the journal paper "Identification of Interpretation Differences in Czech String Quartets Based on Machine Learning".
+ Supplementary material for the journal paper "Classification of interpretation differences in string quartets based on the origin of performers".

+ ---- To be updated ----